Want to take quizzes and track your credits?

 “Our residents provided lots of pertinent examples that made the training process more focused and tailored to our specific needs.”

 “It was helpful to work with residents in our own department because of their level of skill with the information that is relevant to us as incoming residents.
-This was much preferred to the style of generic learning that I have had in the past for [the EHR].”
+This was much preferred to the style of generic learning that I have in the past for [the EHR].”

 STEPS Forward™ presents actionable, practical toolkits and customizable resources that you can use to successfully implement meaningful and transformative change in your practice or organization.
 See How it Works